vuila9/Web-Design-with-Nodejs/README.md

 This is a small project in COMP2406-F21 (Carleton University) about an online restaurant with front-end and back-end development using Node.js server and MongoDB database.
 Designed with REST APIs and features user-account functinality.

-Please do not copy this code as I do not permit it :) These codes are for viewed only
+These codes are for viewed and researched only

 Please read the README.txt instructions before running the codes: https://github.com/vuila9/Web-Design-with-Nodejs/blob/main/README.txt